Skip to content

 • View panels: They are displayed tabbed in the center of the toolbar, or as buttons in the start of the toolbar

-• Buttons: they a re displayed as buttons in the end of the toolbar
+• Buttons: they are displayed as buttons in the end of the toolbar

 • Library panels: They are displayed tabbed into the Library View panel